TritonDataCenter/manta-marlin/README.md

 **disable the worker whose configuration you copied**, and then run:

     $ cd marlin
-    $ . env.sh
+    $ . dev/env.sh
     $ make
+    $ node build/proto/root/opt/smartdc/marlin/lib/worker/server.js \
-    $ node lib/worker/server.js | tee ../worker.out | bunyan -o short
+          ../config.json | tee ../worker.out | bunyan -o short

-With this approach, you can stop and start the worker as you make changes.
+With this approach, you can apply changes by stopping the worker, running "make proto", and starting the worker again.

 The agent must be run inside the global zone, since it uses other zones to actually execute tasks.
 To run your own agent, you'll want to run `tools/mru` from inside the global zone, as in `/zones/$your_dev_zone/root/home/$your_user/marlin/tools/mru`.
-This script will reconfigure the marlin-agent SMF service running in the global zone to execute the code in your workspace (`/zones/$your_dev_zone/root/home/$your_user/marlin`).
-This way, you can make changes in your workspace and simply `svcadm restart marlin-agent` to test them out.
+This script will reconfigure the marlin-agent SMF service running in the global zone to execute the code in the proto area of your workspace (`/zones/$your_dev_zone/root/home/$your_user/marlin/build/proto/root`).
+This way, you can make changes in your workspace, run "make proto", and simply `svcadm restart marlin-agent` to test them out.

 ## Development tools